Stella0A/STUDENT-STUDY-INSIGHTS/README.md

 ![image](https://github.com/user-attachments/assets/53d3ea85-630b-4400-9f0d-4151f63d71af)

-##### Source
-Additionally, I categorized the "Source" field into broader groups based on the platform or origin of the leads:
+- Source: Additionally, I categorized the "Source" field into broader groups based on the platform or origin of the leads:
 1. Social media platforms such as LinkedIn, Twitter/X, Instagram, and YouTube were grouped under "Social Media."
 2. Referrals from people like friends, family, brother, and mother were categorized under "Referral."
 3. Paid Marketing: Sources such as "Paid Marketing", "Email", and "SMS" were grouped under the category "Paid Marketing" to simplify the analysis of marketing channels with paid efforts.